Unlike divorces that happen earlier in life, it’s not the kids.

 Looking for more tips on how to deal with your gray divorce and move on with your life?
 You’ll find what you’re looking for in Life After Divorce.

 I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are wondering how to make their life work during and after divorce.
-You can join my newsletter list for free weekly advice or schedule your FREE 30-minute consultation directly in my Time Trade calendar.
+You can join my newsletter list for free weekly advice.
+If you’re ready to take the first step toward working with me as your personal coach, you can schedule an introductory private coaching session.

 This article was originally published at DivorceForce.com.